qcri-social/AIDR/API-documentation.md

 Returns an HTML page listing the currently active channels that are being monitored by `aidr-output`

-## Get the latest labeled tweet across all channels as a jsonp object
+## Get the latest labeled tweet across all channels as a JSONP object

 GET `.../rest/crisis/fetch/channels/latest`